stellarwp/migrations/docs/migration-contract.md

 ### Log Level Filtering

 The logger implements a high-pass filter system to control which log messages are written to the database.
-This prevents excessive logging in production environments while allowing detailed logging during development.
+This prevents excessive logging in production environments while allowing detailed logging during development or troubleshooting.

 #### Log Level Hierarchy